 7.3 On our File Server

-External access to the network is only available via encrypted Virtual Private Network access and is provided to users that require this functionality.
-The data is backed up off site in an encrypted format and is stored on the Acronis backup platform in the UK.
+External access to the network is only available via encrypted Virtual Private Network access and is only provided to users who require this functionality.
+The data is backed up off-site in an encrypted format and is stored on the Acronis backup platform located in the UK.
 The encryption ensures that the data is unreadable even to Acronis themselves.

 Microsoft Outlook is a cloud-based application from Microsoft, on which we hold emails to and from Agenda.
-Personal information held here may include name, job title, organisation name and address, email address, telephone number/s, data protection preferences, order history, and the products and services you are interested in.
+Personal information held here may include name, job title, organisation name and address, email address, and telephone number/s, as well as your data protection preferences, order history, and the products and services you are interested in.
 Microsoft Outlook has updated its policies and procedures in accordance with GDPR requirements and information relating to its infrastructure, processing of data and data security can be found here.